 - recent traumatic event, such as a death in the family

-- serious financial issues, such as going into foreclosure
+- serious financial issues, such as a home going into foreclosure

-- a major life change, such as a divorce
+- a major life change, such as a relocation

 If you’re feeling overwhelmed and on the verge of a breakdown, consider these strategies for managing your symptoms:

-- Develop a sleep schedule and routine that will help you sleep well.
-This could mean taking a bath, switching off electronic devices, or reading a book before bed.
+- Develop a bedtime schedule and routine that will help you sleep well.
+This could involve taking a warm bath, reading a book, or switching off electronic devices an hour before bed.

-It’s not uncommon for someone to feel, at one time or another, unable to cope with life’s stresses.
-You’re not dealing with the stress in a healthy way if you’re having difficulty doing your daily tasks.
-A nervous breakdown could be a sign of a mental health disorder.
-It’s important for you to go to the doctor as soon as you notice the signs of a breakdown.
+A nervous breakdown could be a sign of a mental health condition.
+It’s important for you to see a doctor as soon as you notice signs of a breakdown.

 Lifestyle modifications can help you prevent a nervous breakdown.
 They can also help lessen the severity and frequency of them.
 These include: